Analog Devices: Historical

 Analog Devices had a line of micro-electromechanical systems (MEMS) microphones until it sold that business to InvenSense in 2013.
 Analog Devices MEMS microphones were found in smart phones, tablet PCs, security systems, and medical applications.
 ADI's MEMS accelerometers were designed into game pad controllers by Microsoft, Logitech and Pellican.

 Markets

 Healthcare

 Analog Devices sells linear, mixed-signal, MEMS and digital signal processing technologies for medical imaging, patient monitoring, medical instrumentation and home healthcare.
 The company's precision signal-processing components and Blackfin digital signal processors are included in Karmelsonix's Wholter, an overnight pulmonary monitor, and the Wheezometer, a personal asthmatic assessment device.
 Accelerometers produced by Analog Devices are included in ZOLL Medical's PocketCPR, which measures the depth of chest compressions and provides audible and visual feedback to a rescuer to allow adjustment to proper depth and to the correct rate of compression.
+In March 2024, the company announced that it had received U.S. FDA 510(k) clearance for Sensinel, a compact, wearable, non-invasive remote Cardiopulmonary Management (CPM) System that captures cardiopulmonary measurements for chronic disease management such as heart failure.

 Automotive

 Analog Devices develops components for safety systems, such as stability control systems and driver assistance systems, infotainment and interior applications.
 Powertrain systems in hybrid and electric vehicles use high-precision data conversion products in battery monitoring and control systems.
+In June 2025, ADI announced the formation of OpenGMSL Association to revolutionize the future on In-Vehicle Connectivity by creating a worldwide standard for transmission of video and high-speed data in the automotive ecosystem.